minkiele/minkiele.github.io/src/apps/Minesweeper/README.md

 When in click mode you can click on every tile.
 By clicking an empty uncoverd tile you will go to *Flag mode*.
 By clicking a number you will expose all the tiles around (only if there are the number's amount of tiles flagged).
-By pressing *command* on *macOS* and *alt* on other O.S. on an uncovered tile you will flag it.
+By pressing *command* on *macOS* and *alt* on other O.S. and clicking on an uncovered tile you will toggle the flag over the selected cell.
+By right-clicking a covered tile you will toggle the flag over the selected cell.

 ### Flag mode